Fayetteville, North Carolina

 Over the generations, as farmers cleared the land, the Gillis family moved from timber, to tobacco and row crops, to agritourism.
 Today, Gillis Hill Farm is worked by John Gillis Sr., his son, John Gillis Jr. and his grandsons, William and Andrew Gillis.

 “I'm the sixth generation that's been here on the farm and we just pass it down, trying to help the new generations come on,” John Sr. said.

 From tobacco to tourism

-The 2005 "tobacco buyout" meant that John Sr., John Jr. and William Gillis would have to quickly diversify to keep their family's operation alive.
-Support from Cape Fear Farm Credit helped them make those changes, transforming their family farm into a local agritourism destination.
-Today, the GIllis family offers everything from school tours to homemade ice cream.
+The 2005 "tobacco buyout" meant that John Sr., John Jr. and William Gillis had to quickly diversify to keep their family's operation alive.

-"You never know when you're gonna have a really bad year," added John Jr. "That's when it's really important to have a good partnership.
-Cape Fear Farm Credit has helped us overcome some of those challenges."
+"You never know when you're gonna have a really bad year," said John Jr. "That's when it's really important to have a good partnership.
+AgCarolina Farm Credit has helped us overcome some of those challenges."

 Reflecting on his life on the farm, John Jr. remembers a time when visitors to the farm would talk about how their parents used to farm, and then a time when people would talk about how their grandparents used to farm.
 And now, it seems to him that people are generations disconnected from the farm.